Chapters > Chapters > Chapter 4 – The Case for the Prosecution Final

 In the book Night Fell on Georgia, 1956, by Charles and Louise Samuels they write: “Leo Frank was a Jew, but at the time there was little, if any anti-Semitism in Atlanta.”
 [Footnote 11]

-Most people are unaware that the prosecutor Hugh Dorsey first brought his case against Leo Frank before a 23-member grand jury that included five prominent members of the Jewish community (including at least two from Frank’s own synagogue), and all the grand jurors signed the bill of indictment against Leo Frank.
+Most people are unaware that the prosecutor Hugh Dorsey first brought his case against Leo Frank before a *23-member grand jury that included five prominent members of the Jewish community (including at least two from Frank’s own synagogue), and all the grand jurors signed the bill of indictment against Leo Frank. *Two grand jurors were excused and brought the total to 21 and four prominent Jewish members-Sol.
+Benjamin; George A. Gershon; Albert L. Guthman; Albert Boylston]

 The trial judge, Leonard Roan, was once a law partner of one of Frank’s defense attorneys, Luther Rosser and, according to a confidential ADL memo: “In general, the rulings of the trial Judge had been favorable to the defense.”
 Leo Frank’s defense attorney even declared after the trial: “[W]e do not make the least criticism of Judge Roan, who presided [over the trial].
 Judge Roan is one of the best men in Georgia and is an able and conscientious judge.”

-The false claims of anti-Semitism before, during, and after the trial of Leo Frank are simply unfounded and untrue.
-The detailed daily accounts by the three Atlanta newspapers—the Constitution, the Georgian, and the Journal, each of which had Jewish editors—reflected no anti-Jewish bias at all.
-Leo Frank’s religion is only alluded to when it is reported that he is the president of 'B’nai B’rith, and he is written of with the utmost respect for his prominence in the community.
 In fact, a University of Georgia study showed that the reportage by Atlanta’s three dailies was openly pro-Leo Frank and exhibited a pronounced pro-Frank bias.
-Author Steve Oney, listed by the Anti-Defamation League as an expert on the Leo Frank case, reported: “To the extent that there was bias in the coverage, it was mostly in Frank’s favor…” He goes on to state that Atlanta’s newspapers, “evincing the prejudices of the time, ridiculed the state’s star witness—a black factory janitor named Jim Conley…”
+Steve Oney, listed by the Anti-Defamation League as an expert on the Leo Frank case, reported: “To the extent that there was bias in the coverage, it was mostly in Frank’s favor…” He goes on to state that Atlanta’s newspapers, “evincing the prejudices of the time, ridiculed the state’s star witness—a black factory janitor named Jim Conley…”

-Leo Frank’s Trial Defense was one of the most RACIST in American History
+Leo Frank’s Trial Defense was one of the most RACIST in American History!

 Though “anti-Semitism” was not a factor in his trial, Leo Frank’s racism certainly was: Frank’s defense attorneys used the word “nigger” and other racist slurs dozens of times in court.
 His main attorney told the jury: “If you put a nigger in a hopper, he’ll drip lies.”